Question Bank

 A built-in preview mode that lets you see the question exactly as a candidate would, simulate different answer selections, and observe how the scoring mechanism responds.
 See Preview & Scoring Simulation.

-Every question is assigned to a folder and can carry key-value tag metadata.
-If your organization has a Schema configured, folders and tags are enforced at save time.
-See Folder & Tags.
+If your organization has a Schema configured, folders and tag values are enforced at save time.
+See Question Properties for the full details.

 Scoring — Multipliers & Dimensions